-We closed 2017 with \$196 million in cash, cash equivalents and short-term investments, net of \$11.9 million of common stock repurchases and \$21.8 million in dividend payments.
-Earlier this year, we announced a 24% increase in our quarterly dividend and reiterated our intent to continue to pay quarterly dividends.
-We have demonstrated a strong commitment to delivering value to our shareholders and we believe these programs exemplify that commitment.
+We closed 2018 with \$209 million in cash, cash equivalents and short-term investments, net of \$27.9 million of common stock repurchases and \$27.2 million in dividend payments.
+We recently announced a 23% increase in our quarterly dividend and a \$75 million addition to our stock repurchase program.
+These actions demonstrate our confidence in our long-term financial performance, the strength of our balance sheet and our commitment to deliver increasing value to our shareholders.